Certification & Credentialing

 All 5 sections must pass

-AI Client Simulation
+Client Simulation

 6 competency domains

-Run a simulated session with an AI client who presents specific patterns — resistance, cascade symptoms, scope-of-practice red flags.
+Run a simulated session with an AI client who presents specific patterns — resistance, performance symptoms, scope-of-practice red flags.
 The system evaluates your facilitation across six domains: technical accuracy, clarity, rapport, pacing, troubleshooting, and application support.

 All 6 competency domains must pass